gsm007-data/ai-bootcamp-dubai/Lab-1:Usecases/banking-financial-research-analyst/hands-on-lab-banking.md

 ## Web Search Agent Creation and Configuration
 In this section, you will develop the **Web Search Agent**, another collaborator agents which is specifically skilled at searching the web and returning publicly available details about an entity as well as any recent news and analyst reports.

 The architecture references multiple web search tools, namely, the **Brave Search Tool** and the **DuckDuckGo Search Tool**.
 Since these web search tools utilize different underlying technologies, leveraging both web search tools can return more relevant information and then the Web Search Agent would handle aggregating the final response.
-In this hands-on lab, you will add the **DuckDuckGo Search Tool** and complete the hands-on lab using just that search tool.
+In this hands-on lab, you will add the **Brave Search Tool** and complete the hands-on lab using just that search tool.

 *Optional* You can check with your instructor if they setup the **Brave Search Tool** as well and then you are welcome to try adding that tool as well.
 If you do add the **Brave Search Tool**, you need to update the instructions for the agent to retrieve search results from multiple tools and aggregate the results.